CJCPAs/CJCPAs-Ultimate-Construction-Accounting-Database/README.md

-# CJCPAs Ultimate Construction Accounting Database
+# CJCPAs Ultimate Construction Accounting & Auditing Database

 The most comprehensive construction accounting reference for CPAs and auditors.
 This database provides detailed guidance on all aspects of construction accounting, from fundamental concepts to advanced assurance procedures.